Wind turbines look like airplane propellers running

 Advantages and disadvantages of wind turbines

-One of the drawbacks of wind turbines is that they don't generate
+One of the characteristics of a wind turbine is that it doesn't generate

-anything like as much energy as a conventional power plant.
-Each
+anything like as much power as a conventional coal, gas, or nuclear plant.
+A typical

 a nuclear power station

-(either of which can generate enough power to run a million toasters at the same time).
+(either of which can generate enough power to run a million 2kW toasters at the same time);

 Photo: You can put lots of turbines together

 to make a wind farm, but you need to space them out to harvest the

 energy effectively.
 Combining the output from many wind farms